ONLYOFFICE/docspace-api-sdk-python/docs/PortalUsersApi.md

 Send congratulations

-Sends congratulations to the user after registering the portal.
+Sends congratulations to the user after registering a portal.

 ### Example